Cover Image for How to Eliminate Bad Debt and Build Wealth

 • HSA (Health Savings Account): A powerful tax-advantaged account for medical expenses.

-3. Start Investing Wisely
+3. Start Saving and Investing Wisely

-Once your debt is gone and your finances are stable, start investing in assets that grow over time:
+Once your debt is gone and your finances are stable, start investing in financial assets that grow over time:

 Individual stocks (Rule #1 Investing principles)